 What if we can rely on this energy of life to move us to what actually needs to be done?

 What if it is possible to follow our inspiration in the moment about what to do, rather than a never-ending list of tasks?
 Or put a different way, there is a vast intelligence behind life that we can trust and what I find myself doing is what is supposed to be happening.
-This intelligence behind life has it for me, rather than little me having to figure it all out.
+This intelligence behind life is supporting me, rather than little me having to figure it all out.
 What we do from this space comes from an inspired feeling, a deeper feeling which we can come to recognise and trust.

 #lindseyelliotttransformationalcoach #resiliencecoach #wellbeingcoach #brightonlifecoach #threeprinciplescoach #insideoutcoaching #threeprinciples #insideoutunderstanding #insideout #insideoutblog #threeprinciplesblog #beliefs #thoughts #thinking #3ps #emotionalfreedom #stress #emotions #beinghuman #thehumanexperience #wellbeing #wellness #health #selfcare #mindfulness #mentalhealth #healing #happiness #mentalhealthawareness #support #innateintelligence #presentmoment #present #sydneybanks #anxiety #anxious #anxietyhelp #anxietyrelief #anxietysupport #fear #overwhelm #overwhelmed #overloaded #overload